lindseydortch/the-git-and-github-bootcamp/section-11-github-the-basics/notes.md

 # Section 11: Github: The Basics

 ## What Really Matters In This Section
+- Critical
+- Important
+- Nice to Have

 ## What Does Github Do For Us?